ben-wes/pd-simplex/README.md

 * coordinate (-1, 3) samples from (-4, 12) for the 3rd octave since `2^(3-1) = 4`

 #### Persistence
-The persistence value determines the influence of each successive octave on the final output.
+The persistence value determines the influence of successive octave on the final output.
 It is a multiplier applied to each octave’s amplitude.
 Lower persistence values cause the amplitudes to decrease rapidly with each octave, leading to a smoother noise pattern.
 Conversely, higher persistence values maintain stronger amplitudes in higher octaves, resulting in more detailed and rougher patterns - for example:
 * for a persistence of 0.5, the octave's amplitudes will be `1, 0.5, 0.25, 0.125, 0.0625, ...`
 * for a persistence of 0.9, the octave's amplitudes will be `1, 0.9, 0.81, 0.729, 0.6561, ...`